NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

     --conf spark.rapids.sql.exec.WindowInPandasExec=true
     ```

-Please note the data transfer acceleration only support scalar UDF and Scalar iterator UDF currently.
+Please note the data transfer acceleration only supports scalar UDF and Scalar iterator UDF currently.
 You could choose the exec you need to enable.

 To find details on the Python configuration, please see the [RAPIDS Accelerator for Apache Spark Configuration Guide](../configs.md).